-- Supervised Professional Experience (SPE): Interns must maintain SPE logs (CCR \$1387.5) to keep track of their daily activities as documented in Titanium. - o All SPE log forms are located in the Forms & Templates folder of the shared drive (SPE Weekly Log, SPE Monthly Log, SPE Final Log)
+- Supervised Professional Experience (SPE): Interns must maintain SPE logs (CCR \$1387.5) to keep track of their daily activities as documented in Titanium. - All SPE log forms are located in the Forms & Templates folder of the shared drive (SPE Weekly Log, SPE Monthly Log, SPE Final Log). - These forms are utilized throughout the year.
+It is recommended that you save the forms to your computer and keep them updated as you accrue hours to aid in the completion of these forms weekly.

-- o Weekly and Monthly Logs must be completed and submitted to your primary supervisor within one week of the experience being recorded. - For weekly SPE logs, the week begins on the first of every month.
-SPE weekly logs are completed using the following time frames, and are completed even for weeks where you did not earn any hours: - 1st_7th - 8th-14th - 15th-21st - 22nd-28th - 29th-31st - Once you complete your SPE log, submit it to your primary supervisor for approval.
-Your supervisor will review the log for accuracy and either return it to you for changes, or sign it and give the original to the office coordinator.
-The office coordinator will scan the signed log and return the original to you.
-It is your responsibility to maintain all original log files. - Use your signed weekly logs to complete your Monthly SPE log and submit it to your supervisor.
-Once your monthly log has been reviewed for accuracy and signed, your supervisor will give the signed log to the office coordinator.
-The office coordinator will scan the signed log and return the original to you.
-It is your responsibility to maintain all original log files. - After your monthly log has been approved, log the time on the SPE Google Form: http://tinyurl.com/SPE18-19 and enter the hours on your FINAL SPE log (make certain you maintain this log throughout the internship year so that you don't need to try to complete it all at the end of the year). - The Final SPE log is due to the office coordinator and Training Director in July.
+• Weekly and Monthly Logs must be completed and submitted to the Training Director within one week of the experience being recorded.

+- For weekly SPE logs, the week begins on the first of every month.
+SPE weekly logs are completed using the following time frames, and are completed even for weeks where you did not earn any hours: - 1st_7th - 8th-14th - 15th_21st - 22nd-28th - 29th-31st - Once you complete your SPE log, submit it to the Training Director for approval.
+The Training Director will review the log for accuracy and either return it to you for changes, or sign it and save it to your electronic file.
+The Training Director will provide you a signed electronic copy of each correct SPE log.
+It is your responsibility to maintain all original log files. - Use your signed weekly logs to complete your Monthly SPE log and submit it to the Training Director.
+The Training Director will review the log for accuracy and either return it to you for changes, or sign it and save it to your electronic file.
+The Training Director will provide you a signed electronic copy of each correct SPE log.
+It is your responsibility to maintain all original log files. - The Final SPE log is due to the Clinic Operations Manager and Training Director in July.
 The Training Director will provide the specific date that it needs to be completed by each year. - Verification of Experience: At the conclusion of the internship year, the Training Program completes a Verification of Experience Form (VOE form) (CCR \$1387(b)(10)).
-As with the supervision agreement, the intern is given a signed original, a copy is mailed to their home institution, and two signed original forms are placed in their intern file. - Per directions from the Board of Psychology, we will give you your original supervision agreements and VOE forms in a sealed and signed envelope at the end of your internship.
-When you apply for licensure, the Board of Psychology directs you to include that envelope. - Use of Video Recording in Supervision: Interns are required to record all therapy sessions with clients.
+As with the supervision agreement, the intern is given a signed original, a signed copy is placed in the envelope to provide to the Board of Psychology, an electronic copy is emailed to their home institution, and two signed original forms are placed in their intern file.

+Per directions from the Board of Psychology, we will give you your original supervision agreements and VOE forms in a sealed and signed envelope at the end of your internship.
+When you apply for licensure, the Board of Psychology directs you to include that envelope and you will mail it to the Board for processing.

+• Use of Video Recording in Supervision: Interns are required to record all therapy sessions with clients.
 Recordings are used to provide direct observation of the work that is occurring with the clients.
-All clients are asked to sign a written consent form to allow video recording to occur.
-This form is included in the Intake Packet each client fills out prior to their initial appointment.
-Clients who elect not to have their sessions recorded are rescheduled to see a licensed staff member.
+All clients electronically sign a supervision notice and consent to record form to allow video recording to occur.
+This form is included in the general consent forms all clients receive at the time they make their first appointment at the start of every academic year (for our purposes, the start of the academic year is August 1).